-Meta-analyses were subsequently conducted for (i) seizure freedom post-treatment, (ii) seizure freedom at follow-up, (iii) seizure frequency improvement post-treatment (iv), seizure frequency improvement at follow-up, (v) seizure frequency mean change post-treatment and (vi) seizure frequency median change post-treatment.
+Meta-analyses were subsequently conducted for (i) seizure freedom post-treatment, (ii) seizure freedom at follow-up, (iii) seizure frequency improvement post-treatment (iv), seizure frequency improvement at follow-up, (v) seizure frequency mean change post-treatment and (vi) seizure frequency median change post-treatment

 Seizure Freedom

-Overall, 28 studies (k=44) assessed seizure freedom, and k=42 were reported in forms that could be included in the meta-analysis.
+Overall, 28 studies (k=44) assessed seizure freedom with 42 outcomes reported in forms that could be included in the meta-analysis.

 Treatment effect: The pooled estimate for the seizure-freedom rate at the end of psychological treatment was 40% (95%CI=32-48%, GRADE=low) across the 28 studies (N=673) in the random-effects meta-analysis (Figure 3).
 A leave-one-out analysis to account for highly influential studies, provided estimates of pooled seizure frequency between 38% and 41%.
 Heterogeneity was significant (Q[df=27],=91.9, p=<0.001).
-The variance component (2) was 0.03.
+The variability in true effect sizes across studies (2) was 0.03.
 The proportion of variation in effect-sizes that could not be attributed to sampling error (I2) was 71% (95%CI=51-84%).
 In terms of potential publication bias, the Egger’s test was not statistically significant (𝛽=0.58 [CI=0.35-0.81], p=0.33) indicating an absence of evidence for small study null effects, and the funnel plot shows a symmetrical distribution of studies (Supplementary Figure 2).

 Figure 3a: